USciences is one of only a handful of universities in the

 Meaningful, Goal-Directed Activities

-Occupational therapy focuses on helping people with physical, developmental and behavioral disabilities participate effectively in meaningful and goal-directed activities.
+Occupational therapy schools focus on helping people with physical, developmental and behavioral disabilities participate effectively in meaningful and goal-directed activities.
 Occupational therapists work in medical and nonmedical settings.
 Occupational therapy is seeing strong growth in its administration in community-based settings, such as schools, outpatient facilities, and senior centers.
 Effective training is essential.
+The USciences OT department strives for innovative teaching and leadership goals for our students.

 Why University of the Sciences Should Be Your First Choice

-- You take six intervention courses rather than the typical two or three in other schools’ master’s programs.
+- You take six intervention courses rather than the typical two or three offered by other occupational therapy programs.

-- You learn by doing, working side-by-side with nationally recognized faculty.
+- There is a heavy emphasis on “learning by doing”, working side-by-side with nationally recognized faculty.

-- You benefit from involvement in grant-funded projects with noted professors
+- You benefit from involvement in grant-funded projects with noted professors.
+Often this can result in collaborative presentation at national and regional conferences.

 c/o Accreditation Department